JarvisAPI/Pi-RTOS/README.md

 maximizing or minimizing a linear function subject to linear constraints.
 The constraints may be equalities or inequalities ([Wiki](https://en.wikipedia.org/wiki/Linear_programming)).

 For instance, consider the following optimization problem.
->>  A company makes two products (X and Y) using two machines (A and B).
-Each unit of X that is produced requires 50 minutes processing time on machine A and 30 minutes processing time on machine B. Each unit of Y that is produced requires 24 minutes processing time on machine A and 33 minutes processing time on machine B. At the start of the current week there are 30 units of X and 90 units of Y in stock.
+>>  A company makes two products ($`X`$ and $`Y`$) using two machines ($`A`$ and $`B`$).
+Each unit of $`X`$ that is produced requires 50 minutes processing time on machine A and 30 minutes processing time on machine B. Each unit of Y that is produced requires 24 minutes processing time on machine A and 33 minutes processing time on machine B. At the start of the current week there are 30 units of X and 90 units of Y in stock.
 Available processing time on machine A is forecast to be 40 hours and on machine B is forecast to be 35 hours.
 The demand for X in the current week is forecast to be 75 units and for Y is forecast to be 95 units.
 Company policy is to maximize the combined sum of the units of X and the units of Y in stock at the end of the week.

 How do we formulate this problem as an optimization program?
 What is an objective function that encodes the quantity to be maximized?
 Here, we need to decide how much of each product (X and Y) to make in the current week so as to maximize the combined sum of X and Y units that are left in stock at end of the week).
 To this end, let
 * x be the number of units of X produced in the current week